pixee/codemodder-specs/logging.md

 # Logging

 This specification dictates logging requirements for codemodder frameworks.
-Fameworks need to align on a general design, some important messages to log, and formats.
+Frameworks need to align on a general design, some important messages to log, and output formats.
 This way, users get a relatively consistent experience, design problems are solved once and only once, and downstream tooling can make assumptions about expected output.

 ## Output format